Eucrosia: Distribution and habitat

 Eucrosia is restricted to the central Andes of Ecuador and Peru.
 All of the species are found only in small areas or as small numbers of individuals.
-Three species are endemic to Ecuador, two to Peru.
+Two species are endemic to Ecuador, one to Peru.
 Three further species are only occasionally found in Peru, being primarily distributed in Ecuador.
-All but one species of Eucrosia are adapted to seasonally dry habitats, found on the lower, Pacific-facing slopes of the Andes and the adjacent lowlands.
-The exception is E. dodsonii, which grows in the understory of montane rainforest.
+All species of Eucrosia are adapted to seasonally dry habitats, found on the lower, Pacific-facing slopes of the Andes and the adjacent lowlands.

 Cultivation

-In cultivation, all species except the rainforest dweller E. dobsonii can be grown in pots in gritty soil in good light, being kept warm and dry when the leaves wither, and watered when the flowers or leaves begin to grow again.
-E. dobsonii needs shadier conditions and a more open growing medium.
+In cultivation, all species can be grown in pots in gritty soil in good light, being kept warm and dry when the leaves wither, and watered when the flowers or leaves begin to grow again.
 Only E. bicolor is widely grown.
+Eucrosia has been successfully used in intergeneric hybridisation with Rauhia.